-It is almost a cliché of sports: Sugar Ray Robinson is, pound-for-pound, the greatest boxer of all-time.
-While in fact some boxing historians point to Harry Greb and Sam Langford as legendary prizefighters whose accomplishments actually surpass those of “The Prince Of Harlem,” the fact remains that Robinson’s standing as the finest pugilist of all-time is so widely accepted it is virtually unassailable.
+In fact, it is almost a cliché in the sports world: Sugar Ray Robinson is, pound-for-pound, the greatest boxer of all-time.
+While some historians point to Harry Greb, or Henry Armstrong, or Sam Langford as legendary prizefighters whose accomplishments rival those of “The Prince Of Harlem,” the fact remains that Robinson’s standing as the finest pugilist of all-time is so widely accepted it is virtually unassailable.

-Add to that, crippling power in both fists, astonishing hand and foot speed, excellent timing and lethal finishing instincts and you have the complete package: a gifted athlete whose ring exploits will almost certainly never be matched in today’s watered-down version of pugilism or in the decades to come.
+Add crippling power in both fists, astonishing hand and foot speed, not to mention excellent timing and lethal finishing instincts, and you have the complete package: a gifted athlete whose ring exploits will almost certainly never be matched in today’s watered-down version of professional prizefighting.